j19sch/frogsconf/index.md

 ### When is it?

-- Unconference: Saturday 11 March 2023 10am CET
+- Unconference: Saturday 11 March 2023 10am CET (online)
-- Unconference: Saturday 9 September 2023 10am CEST
+- Unconference: Saturday 9 September 2023 10am CEST (online)

 We'll update our [Schedule page](link://slug/schedule) when we get closer to the events.